-Lightly grease each deck support arm (2) on the tractor.
-Refer to Mower Deck Installation photo for location of deck support arm.

-Mower Deck Installation

-First, engage the LH deck carrier frame tube socket on the LH tractor support arm and then the RH arm into the RH tube socket.
-Slide the deck onto the support arms and install lynch pins to secure deck.
-Two (2) lynch pins are included in Owner's Packet of materials.

-Failure to install the lynch pins will result in the deck disconnecting from the tractor during operation.

-Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the PTO Coupler Installation Tool photo.
+- Lightly grease each deck support arm (2) on the tractor.
+Refer to Mower Deck Installation photo for location of deck support arm. - Engage the deck carrier frame tube sockets on the tractor support arms (refer to PTO Shaft Guard Installation photo for socket location).
+Slide the deck onto the support arms approximately 3 in.
+(76 mm). - Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the photo below.